Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Sources of Error

-We will now repeat the calculations of bitstring probabilities using public Rydberg array facilities.
-We have used the Aquila device decribed in the following whitepaper \cite{wurtz2023aquila}.
+We will now repeat the calculations of bitstring probabilities using public Rydberg-array facilities.
+We have used the Aquila device described in the following whitepaper \cite{wurtz2023aquila}.
 Before presenting the results, we need to address four known sources of errors.
-These effects appear chronologically during the device operation in the order listed below. \begin{enumerate} \item Sorting fidelity (missing atoms at the beginning) \item Adiabatic preparation (possible level crossings and transitions during the rampup) \item $\Omega$ rampdown (should be fast enough as opposed to adiabatic) \item Readout errors (there is a 0.01 probability for $g\rightarrow r$, and 0.08 probability for $r\rightarrow g$ ) \end{enumerate} We discuss them separately in the subsections below.
+These effects appear chronologically during the device operation in the order listed below. \begin{enumerate} \item Sorting fidelity (missing atoms at the beginning) \item Adiabatic preparation (possible level crossings and transitions during the rampup) \item $\Omega$ rampdown (should be fast enough as opposed to adiabatic) \item Readout errors (there is a 0.01 probability for $g\rightarrow r$, and 0.08 probability for $r\rightarrow g$ ) \end{enumerate}

+We discuss them separately in the subsections below.
 The executive summary is that: \begin{enumerate} \item Sorting fidelity: incorrect presequences can be removed by postselection.
 This leads to data loss that does not exceed 40\% for the cases considered here. \item Adiabatic preparation: this is probably the main cause of errors.
-Longer rampup times seem to improve the situation for numerical calculations. \item $\Omega$ Rampdown: a 0.05 $\mu$s is possible and only causes small errors compare to a more rapid process. \item Readout errors: they are very significant but they can be mitigated very efficiently after getting the bitstrings. \end{enumerate}
+Longer rampup times seem to improve the situation for numerical calculations. \item $\Omega$ Rampdown: a 0.05 $\mu$s rampdown is possible and only causes small errors compared to a slower process. \item Readout errors: they are very significant but they can be mitigated very efficiently after getting the bitstrings. \end{enumerate}